WhiteHouse/shunt/README.txt

   from trying to write to the database during the attack (to prevent them from getting white screens or getting frustrated when their data doesn't save).

   By itself, this module doesn't do anything.
-It just sets a variable to keep track of whether the shunt is enabled, lets modules check if the shunt is enabled, and provides hooks to let modules react to shunts being enabled/disabled.
+It just keeps track of whether the shunt is enabled, lets modules check if the shunt is enabled, and provides hooks to let modules react to shunts being enabled/disabled.

-  Note: the primary function of this module is to degrade features gracefully without requiring any cache clears.
+  Note: For implementing modules to effectively degrade features gracefully, they should not require cache clears.

 Usage